Carpet court: Professional tournaments

 The ATP Finals, WCT Finals, U.S. Pro Indoor, ECC Antwerp, Kremlin Cup, Paris Masters and Zagreb Indoors tournaments were all once played on carpet.
 In 2009, the governing body for men's professional tennis, the Association of Tennis Professionals (ATP), decided to end the use of carpet courts in top-tier tournaments.
 ATP spokesman Kris Dent said the most important reason for the change was to standardise indoor competitions to hard courts which he said will reduce the risk of injury.
-A number of players including Mario Ančić and Jo-Wilfried Tsonga criticised the move stating that professional tennis needed carpet courts for players to develop their ability for playing on fast courts.
+A number of players, including Mario Ančić and Jo-Wilfried Tsonga, criticised the move stating that professional tennis needed carpet courts for players to develop their ability for playing on fast courts.
 The last event played on carpet courts on the WTA Tour, the Tournoi de Québec, ended after the 2018 edition.
-In the 2019 WTA 125K series, the only tournament played on carpet was the Taipei Open.
-The developmental ATP Challenger Tour still has several carpet court events.
+The last carpet court tournament on the WTA 125K series was 2019 OEC Taipei WTA Challenger, while 2023 Wolffkran Open was the last carpet court tournament on the ATP Challenger Tour.
+The lowest rung of the professional tennis ladder, ITF World Tennis Tour still has several carpet court events.